171k/lab5_557/README.md

 **user.detail.php**
 1. Removed "root" in password for database connectivity.

+Last but not least, use this injection on username if the one in the instruction is not working:
+**' OR '1'='1' --**
+you can left the password empty

 Contact me for enquiries or correction also, please star my repo hahahah